mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/llm_inference_overview.md

     <s>I love Beijing, because it is a city that is constantly changing.
 I have been living here for 10 years and I have seen the city changes so much. ...
     ```

-    It can be seen that the model-inferred token IDs are translated to a human-readable statement.
-In actual verification, due to the randomness of **do_sample**, each inference is different, but the result logic is basically understandable.
+    It can be seen that the model-inferred token IDs are translated to the understandable statement.
+In actual verification, due to the randomness of do_sample, each inference is different, but the result logic is basically understandable.

     Note: Each inference step involves postprocessing, specifically selecting generated tokens from the token probability distribution.
 The simplest way to obtain the highest probability token is by using argmax.
 The MindFormers model incorporates this processing into the generate API.
 If you build a large language model yourself, you will need to implement this part separately.